 Read More On: Can I Get Into Graduate School?

 Read More On: Celebrating Women in Higher Education

-By Stephanie Small, November 2013 Celebrities are more than just pretty faces – some of them are dang smart, too.
+By Stephanie Small Celebrities are more than just pretty faces – some of them are dang smart, too.
 From musicians and athletes to world-renowned actors, here’s a list of brainy stars who’ve proven their intelligence and dedication to learning by earning graduate degrees: Shaquille O’Neal: Known perhaps as much for his brain as for his brawn, this baller earned an online MBA from the University of Phoenix and a doctorate from Barry University.
 We know he’s probably not in it for the cash, so we can assume Shaq’s pursuit of education is driven by a love of learning.

 Read More On: Celebrity Nerds: Stars with Graduate Degrees